-AET Flexible Space, leading provider of underfloor air conditioning is currently delivering equipment to 33 Glasshouse Street, London after receiving the order from Emico early this year.
+AET Flexible Space, leading provider of underfloor air conditioning has recently completed commissioning 33 Glasshouse Street in London after supplying to Emico early this year.
 The building features a Grade II Listed façade and is located in a prominent position looking over Regent Street and the Soho area of the West End.

-The system specified for 33 Glasshouse Street is a CAM-C Direct Expansion system with supply and return air distributed via the floor plenum.
-The Fantiles supplied are AET slim line TUS-EC fan terminals, designed to fit into the shallow floor plenums common in London refurbishments and with EC motors for enhanced energy efficiency.
-Instead of a rooftop chiller providing chilled water, the building will be using Daikin Heat Pump units to maximise use of space and energy efficiency.
+The system specified for floors 3, 4 and 5 at 33 Glasshouse Street is a CAM-C Direct Expansion system with supply and return air distributed via the floor plenum.
+The Fantiles supplied are standard TU4 fan terminals with EC motors for enhanced energy efficiency.
+Instead of a rooftop chiller providing chilled water, the building uses Daikin Heat Pump units to maximise use of space and energy efficiency.

 The final result is fabulous commercial work space suited to corporate headquarters in a prime London location and main contractor’s McLaren are on track for BREEAM Very Good status.